Presidential Interdisciplinary Faculty Hiring Initiative in Data Science and Artificial

 School of Electrical and Computer Engineering

 The Precision One Health Initiative seeks to utilize artificial intelligence (AI), data science, machine learning, and more traditional methods to understand how genetics, the environment, and lifestyle inform the most efficacious approaches to prevent and treat diseases of humans and animals.
-A total of 16 faculty members will be recruited, with eight joining UGA in fall 2022 and the remaining eight joining UGA in fall 2023.
 Research will focus on three pillars of infectious and non-infectious disease management: Pillar 1 – pathogenesis and diagnostics; Pillar 2 – health promotion and disease prevention; and Pillar 3 – therapeutic intervention.
 The goal is to design optimal preventive or therapeutic care that prevents disease and, if needed, provides the individual patient (human or animal) with the right medical approach at the right time.
 The initiative follows a bench to bedside to community paradigm, using basic and applied research to lay the foundation of knowledge needed to develop improved preventive, diagnostic, and treatment tools and protocols that translate into more refined approaches to improving the health of individual persons and animals.

 Key areas of the Precision One Health Initiative will include: